playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 If we look at the rendered output, we can see that we have all three files listing out as expected!

-Using this code as a base, we could extend this file list to any number of files just by adding another item to the hardcoded `filesArray` list; no templating code changes required!
+Using this code as a base, we could extend this file list to any number of files just by adding another item to the hard-coded `filesArray` list; no templating code changes required!

-## Keys
+## Keys {#keys}

 If you're using React, you may have encountered an error in the previous code sample that read like the following: